HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 For ONC's USCDI requirements, each Procedure must support the following additional elements.
 These elements are included in the formal definition of the profile, and they are represented in the examples.

-1. A reference to the request for the procedure*</span>
+1. A reference to the request for the procedure*

 \*see guidance below